 “We can handle that for you, ma’am,” Richards says.
 Curbside service.
 Now that’s what I’m talking about.
 Edward is standing there looking at me like the cat who caught the canary like he’s about to catch me in something.

 “Be my guest, Officer Richards.
-In the glove compartment, you will find a loaded Glock G19C with a round in the chamber.”
+In the glove compartment, you’ll find a loaded Glock G19C with a round in the chamber.”
 I fold my arms still glaring at Edward.
 Lewis rummages through my purse while Richards searches my car.
 Just as Richards announces that he has the firearm, Lewis calls out my name.

 “Anastasia Rose Steele?” she says.